Harrah's Lake Tahoe: History

+By 1960, Guy Lombardo and his Royal Canadians Orchestra also appeared at Harrah's in collaboration with the vocalists Kenney Gardner, Cliff Glass and Bill Flannigan.
+Their performance featured popular songs composed by his brother Carmen including:Boo-Hoo and Return To Me.
+Lombardo concluded the concert leading the audience in a sing-along which was followed by a rousing chorus of Auld Lang Syne.
+The concert was recorded live for Capital Records (T1393, 1960).

 In 1962, Harrah's interiors were used for the Curtis Enterprises and Universal-International Pictures film 40 Pounds of Trouble, starring Tony Curtis, Suzanne Pleshette and Phil Silvers.
 The comedy film was about a gambler who dies and leaves his daughter in the hands of the casino's manager.
-The film had its premiere on January 19, 1963 at Harrah's South Shore Room, which Curtis and his wife Christine Kaufmann attended.
+The film had its premiere on January 19, 1963, at Harrah's South Shore Room, which Curtis and his wife Christine Kaufmann attended.

 In 1963, Barry Keenan, Joseph Amsler and John Irwin abducted Frank Sinatra Jr., the 19-year-old son of singer Frank Sinatra, after his performance at the South Shore Room opening for George Jessel.